Westchester Car Accident Lawyers

 New York Hit and Run Accident/No Insurance

 If you were hit by someone who fled the scene of the accident, or a driver with no insurance, it is likely that you can still recover monetary compensation for your injuries.
-Uninsured/Underinsured motorist coverage, which all insurance polices include, is designed for this situation.
+Uninsured/underinsured motorist coverage, which all insurance polices include, is designed for this situation.

 Grant & Longworth has experienced New York hit-and-run car accident lawyers who are well-versed in handling such cases.

-Contact a Westchester Car Accident Lawyer Today
+Speak With a Westchester Car Accident Lawyer Today

 Whether you were in a car accident on I-287 in White Plains, I-87 in Yonkers, I-95 in New Rochelle, or any highway or local road throughout the state of New York, a Grant & Longworth attorney can help.

-When you contact us, you will speak with an experienced car accident lawyer, not just an assistant or paralegal.
+When you contact us, you will speak with an experienced Westchester car accident lawyer, not just an assistant or paralegal.